mnot/I-D/bcp56bis/draft.md

 of HTTP that are important to preserve, and {{bp}} conveys best practices for those applications that do use HTTP.

 It is written primarily to guide IETF efforts, but might be applicable in other situations.
+Note that the requirements herein do not necessarily apply to the development of generic HTTP extensions.

 ## Notational Conventions